+Quit smoking

-Quit smoking Vaping and e-cigarettes Physical activity and fitness A healthy heart Protect yourself against the flu
+Vaping and e-cigarettes

+Physical activity and fitness

+A healthy heart

+Protect yourself against the flu

-For more information Supports for children and youth
+Supports for children and youth

 Benefits - money or programs to help people when they are sick, do not have a job, or cannot take care of themselves.
 Employers provide benefits to workers.
 Governments provide benefits to citizens.